nikita-leonov/GenericMVC/README.md

 A sample code on how to implement generic view controller and use it with UIStoryboardSegue.

 **Need contributors**:
 This code potentially may grow into a framework.
-To do so all key controllers sh ould be extended with `Segueable` & `MutableModelContainerProtocol`.
+To do so all key controllers should be extended with `Segueable` & `MutableModelContainerProtocol`.
 PRs are welcomed.

 ## License